mirkan1/crossmark-jotform-api/CHANGE.md

 # JotFormSubmission Library Change Log

+- 2025-09-30 v2.5.4:
+  - improved `_set_get_submission_data` method to correctly handle the `include_deleted` parameter, ensuring deleted submissions are included only when specified
 - 2025-09-17 v2.5.3:
   - added type hints to all methods in jotForm.py and jotform_submission.py for better code clarity and maintainability
 - 2025-09-17 v2.5.2: